pinetr2e/napkin/README.md

                     order.GetBaseValue().ret('value')
                     c.ret('discountedValue')
 ```
+distributed_control() is normal python function accepting an context object to access APIs.
-It defines objects and control starts with 'user' object, which calls orderLine.calculatePrice().
+The function defines objects and the control starts with 'user' object, which then calls orderLine.calculatePrice().
 Basically, the sequence diagram is expressed as "almost" normal python code.

 There are several advantages of using Python as DSL:
 * Easy to write correct diagrams
 * Many common mistakes are detected as normal Python error.
 For example, method
   call to an undefined object will be just normal Python error.
 * Any Python editor can become sequence diagram editor
+* There can be many interesting usages by taking advantage of Python as general
+  language.
+For example, we can use build a library for patterns.

 ## Installation